 For the Beacon Hill Dollhouse I installed L channels along the top, right side and bottom foundation.

 These channels will act as rails for the acrylic sheet to sit and slide on.
 Because I had created custom back edge trim, all of the L channels line up.
 This is why it is very important to keep your acrylic back cover in mind as you assemble the dollhouse.
-If the back edge trim is not an even thickness on all sides of the dollhouse, your L channels will not line up correctly and the acrylic sheet edge will not sit inside all three channels for a flat and even fit.
+If the back edge trim is not an even thickness on all sides of the dollhouse, your L channels will not line up correctly and the acrylic sheet's edge will not sit inside all three channels, for a flat and even fit.

-You can purchase miniature L or C channel trim from your miniatures dealer but I created my own L channels from strip wood from the craft store.
+You can purchase miniature L or C channel trim from your miniatures dealer, but I created my own L channels from strip wood, from the craft store.
 I chose basswood for these channels, rather than the softer balsa wood I usually use.
 I painted them to match the dollhouses back edge they would be glued to.

 Do not move your dollhouse with the acrylic sheet in place.
 Remove it first and then move and/or store your dollhouse.
-If you add a little beeswax along the bottom edge of your sheet, it will slide much more smoothly along this bottom channel.
+If you add a little beeswax along the bottom edge of your sheet, it will slide much more smoothly along the bottom channel.
 If beeswax is not available, you can use a little Ivory soap or clear lip balm.

 Now the acrylic sheet can be slid to the left side and removed when I need to access the interior of the dollhouse.
 Once your miniatures are in place, you will rarely need to access the interior.
 Everything can be viewed perfectly because the sheet is clear.
 With the sheet in place, nothing can go in and nothing can fall out.
 This is great for dollhouse displays that are around pets or children.
-This is also useful if you have very expensive miniature displays but still want to show your decorated dollhouse to various visitors, without being paranoid.
+This is also useful if you have very expensive miniature displays but still want to show your decorated dollhouse to various visitors.
 The sheet keeps hands out and expensive items in.

 - Clear, vinyl plastic: Like curtains, draped objects on the back of a dollhouse is just not a good look.

-You might be able to stretch the clear vinyl, using clear velcro dots, at each corner of the dollhouse so it's nice and flat but from what I described above about Velcro, I don't believe they will hold under the pressure.
+You might be able to stretch the clear vinyl, using clear Velcro dots, at each corner of the dollhouse, so it's nice and flat, but from what I described above about Velcro, I don't believe they will hold under the pressure.
 You will have loose plastic at each corner often and this does not make for good dust protection.
-Clear vinyl covers are also not clear enough so you might have to remove it for viewing details.
+Clear vinyl covers are also not clear enough, so you might have to remove it for viewing details.

 Unfortunately, they are very hard to find and I have never come across any.
 If you look hard enough, you might be able to find online retail vendors for a product like this but they might only want to sell them in bulk.